Jglenn56773/Jglenn56773/README.md

-Hello, my name is Jason,
+Hello, my name is Jason

-I'm a self taught aspiring Full Stack Developer with a particular interest in Python/.React
-Let's change the world together 1 line of code at a time!
+I'm a self taught aspiring Full Stack Developer with a particular interest in Python, .React, and Web3.0 Let's change the world together 1 line of code at a time!
 <!---